Original Issuance Date: unknown

 - In consortial programs between two or more UW institutions, the fee structure shall be the same.

-- Institutions shall establish refund policies, subject to review by System Administration.
+- Institutions shall establish refund policies, subject to review by UW System Administration.
 Students shall be notified of refund policies, and other conditions related to program participation, prior to acceptance.

 - At a minimum, the comprehensive fee shall include, but not be limited to, the following, as applicable to the operating costs of each study abroad program: